 Collaborating to Accelerate Outcome Measures for those who are Severely Affected

-The DEE-P COMBINED project is a joint effort of DEE-P Connections (a partnership of 33 patient advocacy groups - PAGs) and COMBINEDBrain (a consortium of 26 PAGs).
+Phase I of this project was a joint effort of DEE-P Connections (a partnership of 36 patient advocacy groups - PAGs) and COMBINEDBrain (a consortium of 26 PAGs).
 We set out to survey the literature, assess ongoing initiatives, and develop a Blueprint to accelerate progress toward validated outcome measures for severely affected DEEs.

 Our Call to Action